 Garden: We are here in service of being in a tending relationship with this land, and all that demands of us.
 We honor each other and the land by leaning into the tending and the joy that is found in it.
 We each tend the land ten hours a week.
 We love being able to eat right out of the garden, and share the surplus with local food pantries.

 Educational experience: This is a hands-on learning opportunity.
-Our Garden Manager, Jacob, is skilled in teaching permaculture and farm/garden elements while tending alongside residents.
-Further, residents are encouraged to enroll in our Ecological Gardening course, held once monthly in the Garden (full course details here) for a more formal educational engagement.
-We try to time the beginning of the residency with the launch of our programs in the fall to maximize educational opportunities.
-Further possibilities to learn about integrative medicine, use of food and plants as medicine, and community medicine are possible with optional attendance of monthly Community Medicine Circles, enrollment in Art of Vitality, and in ad hoc conversations with director and integrative physician Anna O’Malley.
+Our Garden Manager, Jacob, is skilled in teaching permaculture and farm/garden elements while tending alongside resident.
+We strongly encourage residents to participate in the core healing program, Art of Vitality, to ground the experience in healing.
+Further possibilities to learn about integrative medicine, use of food and plants as medicine, and community medicine are possible with optional attendance of monthly Community Medicine Circles, as well as in ad hoc conversations with director and integrative physician Anna O’Malley.

 Rental agreement: We hold the opportunity to live, learn and tend here as a privilege and a precious opportunity to learn much about ourselves, about community resilience, and how to be a force for good at this planetary moment.
 We do ask people pay rent of $500/month, and commit to a minimum of 10 hours a week of tending, working closely with Garden Manager.
 A deposit of $500 upon move in is required, and rent is due on the first of each month.

 Please note that for the work-trade agreement a certain amount of sitting, standing, carrying, and kneeling is required.
 Also note that the trails to our buildings are dirt/wood-chipped paths.
 We currently do not have a port-o-potty that is wheelchair accessible.